|

 An additional 27% was due to operational blunders, such as cost overruns or poorly managed integration during mergers and acquisitions."

-Contrary to Carr's diagnosis the key problem with current IT is not excessive costs or underutilization of equipment (another Carr's fallacy): it is disconnect from the interest of the organization due to strangulating and corrupting everything bureaucracy -- dilbertalization of IT.
-It might be a sign of maturity in best "utilities" style but it is a pervert sign much in the of "mature socialism" Brezhnev-style.
+Contrary to Carr's diagnosis the key problem with current IT is not excessive costs or underutilization of equipment (another Carr's fallacy): it is disconnect of IT from the interest of the organization due to strangulating and corrupting bureaucracy -- dilbertalization of IT.
+It might be a sign of maturity in best "utilities" style but it is a pervert sign reminding "mature socialism" Brezhnev-style.

-What is implicit in all this "IT does not matter" noise is compete absence of understanding of the value of architecture in It both on software level and infrastructure level.
-While businesses must articulate strategy and align IT with that strategy the results depend on how closely the selected architecture suite the states business goals. to achieve that organizations need a talented IT personnel including but not limited to IT literate business leaders and business savvy, talented and loyal IT managers.
+What is implicit in all this "IT does not matter" noise is compete absence of understanding of the value of architecture and IT talent in modern organizations on both on software level and infrastructure level.
+While businesses must articulate strategy and align IT with that strategy the results depend on the talen of system integrators and like cooks they are not created equal.
+That means that organizations need to preserver talented IT personnel including but not limited to programmers. architects, literate business leaders and business savvy, talented and loyal IT managers.

 Despite gross over simplifications, Carr's paper stimulates thinking and several interesting points can be raised after reading of the paper (books are just an extended version of the paper argumentation; they do not bring anything new):